nicoguaro/nicoguaro.github.io/posts/numerical-23.rst

       samples:          10000
       evals/sample:     1

-In this case, we can say that the Python code is roughly 14 times slowe than Julia.
+In this case, we can say that the Python code is roughly 14 times slower than Julia.